Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What interventions are being tested in trial NCT00353886?

 The interventions under investigation include: TONI-3 (PROCEDURE), WRAT-3 (PROCEDURE), Connor's Rating Scales PRS & TRS (PROCEDURE), Peabody Picture Vocabulary Test (PROCEDURE), Children's Memory Scale (PROCEDURE).
-Each intervention is being evaluated for safety and efficacy as part of this clinical study.

 Who is sponsoring clinical trial NCT00353886?